 The Best Home Theater Carpet for Looks & Sound

 You’ve got your projector, surround sound and lighting, but wait!
 What do you put on the floor?
+What kind of carpet or carpet tiles are best for home theater flooring?
 Use this guide on the best home theater carpet to make sure your theater sounds and looks like a million bucks.

 Lights, camera, action!
 You’re ready to build your very own home theater.
 You’ve probably been dreaming of this day for years.

 You’ve imagined the perfect big screen, how you will build out that sweet surround sound, and probably, you’ve even chosen the popcorn machine.
 Priorities, people.

 The poor floor is so often forgotten.
 I mean, it’s just the floor, right?